Peter19995/ASP.Net-Consuming-Third-Party-API/README.md

 - Pass code = 1 and SearchId = ApiCredentialsId to pull specific credentials
 - Pass code = 2 to get default credentials that will be used by your API when calling Co~op Bank API.

+### Calling Co~op Bank API.
 Use endpoint *'/get/account/balance'* to call Coop Bank API for account balance.

 ## Contributing.
 Contributions are welcome!
 If you have any suggestions or bug reports, please open an issue or submit a pull request.

-I have only called one end point of coopbank API for checking account balance, fill free to add on the rest of endpoint like Account FullStatement, IFT Account To Account, e.t.c

 ## License

 This project is licensed under the MIT License - see the [ LICENSE](https://opensource.org/licenses/MIT) file for details.

+## Acknowledgments
+- [Co-opBank Kenya API](https://developer.co-opbank.co.ke/devportal/apis) for providing the API used in this project.

+## Conclusion
+This project demonstrates how to consume a third party API in an ASP.NET Web API project.
+By following the steps outlined in this project, you should be able to easily consume any third party API in your own ASP.NET Web API projects.

+Plus, I have only called one end point of coopbank API for checking account balance, fill free to add  and consume the rest of endpoint like Account FullStatement, IFT Account To Account, e.t.c